MathieuTurcotte/node-backoff/README.md

 - number: backoff number, starts at 0
 - delay: backoff delay in milliseconds
+- err: the error that triggered the backoff operation

 Emitted each time a backoff operation is started.